 Bethesda, MD 20892

 Anish Thomas, MD is a medical oncologist who specializes in the treatment of thoracic cancers.
 He received his medical degree and postgraduate training in Internal Medicine from St. John's Medical College, Bangalore, India, following which he completed residency in Internal Medicine from State University of New York Upstate Medical University, Syracuse.
 He trained in Medical Oncology and Hematology at the Medical Oncology Branch of National Cancer Institute and the National Heart Lung and Blood Institute, respectively.
-His clinical care and research efforts are focused on the development of molecularly targeted therapies in thoracic cancers.

 Thomas A, Tanaka M, Trepel J, Reinhold WC, Rajapakse VN, Pommier Y. Temozolomide in the Era of Precision Medicine.
 Cancer Res.
 2017;77(4):823-826.

 Del Rivero J, Enewold L, Thomas A. Metastatic lung cancer in the age of targeted therapy: improving long-term survival.
 Transl Lung Cancer Res.
 2016;5(6):727-730.